THE CAST

 1994 Peter Rogan sells hospital for $31 million but remains CEO

-1997 Joann Skvarek replaces Rogan as CEO
+1997 Joann Skvarek replaces Peter Rogan as CEO

 1999 Edgewater Hospital purchases Grant Hospital